shaked32003/WGAN-GP-for-cat-dataset-and-classification-using-GoogleNet-PyTorch/README.md

 After researching that the model performs well with nn.InstanceNorm2d() and nn.LeakyReLU() in tasks similar to my task such as creating a person's face or bedrooms

+for 512x512 input I added two additional block layers to the generator and critic with the same block architecture as the one specified above (a total of 7 blocks instead of 5 and output layers the same as specified above)

 since the datasets share some characteristics, I used the same hyper-parameters for both tasks

 In general, the parameters I used are: